eidetic-av/Confluence/README.md

 ## Use

+At the moment you need to first add RuntimeNodeUpdater to your scene.

 You can create a RuntimeGraph in the Project window with Right-click > Create > RuntimeGraph.

 Double-click anywhere in the graph and type the name of your node to add it to the graph.